-Stop the Talent Drain: Retain Working Women in the Pandemic
+Stop the Talent Drain: Retain Women in Your Workforce During the Pandemic

 Today, 1 in 4 women are considering downshifting their careers or leaving the workforce entirely.